reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

   <summary><b>Spoilers</b></summary>
 This kind of problem is called <b>"Interval Partitioning"</b>, and its solution is <b>Greedy Algorithm</b>.
 Sort all intervals (booking) first, and then schedule them.

-The sort algorithm should sort intervals by their start times.
+Answer: The sort algorithm should sort intervals by start time.

 ### Algorithm
 Apply specific sorting algorithm to all intervals, and schedule them like FIFO; first booking, first scheduling.